aspen-cloud/triplit/packages/db/README.md

 <!-- ![build badge](https://img.shields.io/github/actions/workflow/status/aspen-cloud/triplit/build-db?label=build) -->
 <!-- [![license badge](https://img.shields.io/github/license/aspen-cloud/triplit)](https://github.com/aspen-cloud/triplit/blob/main/LICENSE) -->

-Triplit DB is the embedded database that powers [Triplit](https://triplit.dev/), a complete solution to data persistence, state management, and realtime synchronization for web applications that want to go _fast_.
+TriplitDB is the embedded database that powers [Triplit](https://triplit.dev/), a complete solution to data persistence, state management, and realtime synchronization for web applications that want to go _fast_.

-> ⚠️ Triplit DB is in alpha and does not strictly follow semantic versioning
+> ⚠️ TriplitDB is in alpha and does not strictly follow semantic versioning

 ### Goal

-Triplit DB is designed to an run in any JS environment (browser, node, deno, React Native, etc) and provide expressive, fast, and live updating queries while maintaining consistency with many writers over a network.
+TriplitDB is designed to an run in any JS environment (browser, node, deno, React Native, etc) and provide expressive, fast, and live updating queries while maintaining consistency with many writers over a network.

 ### Features

-Triplit DB has support for
+TriplitDB has support for

 - Reactive queries that are incrementally updated
 - Built-in storage providers for in-memory, IndexedDB, and Sqlite